taggatron/worklunchsaver/README.md

 # Work Lunch Saver

+## Local persistence with db.json

+This project stores state in the browser by default (localStorage).
+To persist state to a file in the project directory, you can run the included Node.js server which exposes a simple JSON API and writes to `db.json`.

+Files added:
+- `server.js` - small Express server with GET/POST /state
+- `db.json` - the JSON file that stores `{ totalPence, count, history }`
+- `package.json` - to install dependencies and run the server

+Run locally:

+1. npm install
+2. npm start

+Then open the app at http://localhost:3000 (or open `index.html` normally).
+When the server is available the client will read/write state from `/state` and updates will be written to `db.json`.

+If the server isn't running the client falls back to localStorage as before.

 Simple static app that tracks how much you've saved by making lunch at home instead of buying one for £3.40.
 Each home-made lunch is assumed to cost £0.30, so each saved lunch equals £3.10.

 Files: